ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

 ## LangChain

-LangChain can integrate LLMs with other sources of data.
-LangChain Expression Language, or LCEL[^4], is a declarative way to easily compose chains together.
+LangChain can integrate large language models (LLMS) with other sources of data.
+LangChain Expression Language, or LCEL[^4], is a declarative way to compose chains together easily.
 LangChain integrations are:

 - models
 - Prompt templates
 - indexes (AWS Kendra)
 - Memory: The **memory** component provides the mechanism to store and summarise prior conversational elements that are included in the context on subsequent invocations.
 - Chain
-- Agents: LangChain **agents** can interact with external sources, like search engines, calculators, APIs, or databases. **Agents** can also run code to perform actions to assist the LLMs in generating accurate responses.
+- Agents: LangChain **agents** can interact with external sources, such as search engines, calculators, APIs or databases. **Agents** can also run code to perform actions to assist the LLMs in generating accurate responses.

-The **retriever** is the component for fetching relevant documents to combine with language models.
+The **retriever** is the component responsible for fetching relevant documents to be combined with language models.
 The **document loaders** component is responsible for loading documents from various sources.
 The **VectorStore** class is used to query supported vector stores for relevant data.

 ### Setup